 New technologies will be developed for paper manufacturing, coating and surface modification, and the respective processing will work hand in hand with the ink development (cellulose-based inks for fabricating the printed battery as well as bio-inks for surface functionalization and reagent deposition).
 A highly integrated and energy efficient silicon microchip will be developed that enables electrochemical signal acquisition, storage and contactless NFC transmission.
 The microchip will be mounted onto the paper substrate by an inline placement process.
 Paper will be employed as substrate for the printed circuits and the microchip, but also as active component of the printed battery as well as of the biosensor.

 IMPETUS is a four-year collaborative project coordinated by AIT Austrian Institute of Technology GmbH.
-The project has been launched in January 2018 and brings together twelve leading partners with a strong focus on industrialization: three research institutes (AIT Austrian Institute of Technology GmbH, Papiertechnische Stiftung, Technische Universität Chemnitz), two small-medium (Maurer Services GmbH, Saralon GmbH) and seven large enterprises (DPI Holding GmbH, Gwent Electronic Materials Limited, Infineon Technologies Austria AG, Melecs EWS GmbH, R-Biopharm AG, Ricoh UK Products Ltd, Schoeller Technocell GmbH & Co KG).
+The project has been launched in January 2018 and brings together twelve leading partners with a strong focus on industrialization: four research institutes (AIT Austrian Institute of Technology GmbH, Silicon Austria Labs GmbH, Papiertechnische Stiftung, Technische Universität Chemnitz), vive small-medium (Maurer Services GmbH, Maurer Engineering UG, Pro-Active sprl, Saralon GmbH, tagtron gmbh) and five large enterprises (Felix Schoeller Holding GmbH & Co KG, Infineon Technologies Austria AG, R-Biopharm AG, Ricoh UK Products Ltd, Sun Chemical Ltd).

 This project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No. 761167